infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 ### get_document ###

-To get the content of one specific document, we use the above `get_documents` function, extract the document address, and fetch its CHB
+To get the content of one specific document, we use the above `get_documents` function, extract the document address, and fetch its IB:

 <div id="code5"></div>
 ```